CDP-com/myinternet/pauseupdates.txt

 // Script what you want to happen based upon the arguments returned var wsh = new ActiveXObject("WScript.Shell");
-wsh.popup( "Updates (such as though by Windows and software programs) would be disabled for: "+ time +"", 5, "Pause Updates" );
+wsh.popup( "Updates (such as those by Windows and software programs) would be disabled for: "+ time +"", 5, "Pause Updates" );

 wsh = null;